 Texas Tech University track and field athlete Bret-Leigh Nance is running the race for success.
 The agricultural communication student has run track at Texas Tech for four years.
 Her passion for agriculture has pushed her to become a lawyer.
-She will attend Texas A&M University School of Law in May after graduating from Texas Tech with a Bachelor’s of Science in Agricultural Communications.
+She will attend Texas A&M University School of Law after graduating from Texas Tech in May 2020 with a Bachelor of Science in Agricultural Communications.

 “I want to study law so that I can help my community.
 I come from a rural community that is often affected by rules and regulations often made by people who do not understand agriculture,” Nance said.
 “I hope to one day help to create policy that will help and not harm agriculture.”

 Nance gives credit to her parents for pushing her to be her best.